ray-project/ray/doc/source/serve/production.md

 (serve-in-production-deploying)=

-## Deploying Your Serve Application to Production
+## Deploying Your Serve Application to Production with `serve deploy`

 You can deploy your Serve application to production using the config file and the `serve deploy` CLI command. `serve deploy` takes in a config file path, and it deploys that file to a Ray cluster.